Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 The balance board can mean any device that has an unstable surface and is used to improve balance.
 These have several names besides balance boards, like wobble boards and rocker boards.

-The idea behind every kind of balance board is the same; They challenge your balance by providing an unstable surface with narrow center of gravity.
+The idea behind every kind of balance board is the same; They challenge your balance by providing an unstable surface with a narrow center of gravity.
 You must use your muscles and coordination to maintain balance.
 Challenging your balance like this improves it quite effectively even if you are older.

 As we get older our balance and coordination naturally decline.
 This is due to several factors like loss of muscle strength, slower reaction time, limited mobility and decline in neural efficiency.
 This decline can be countered with exercises that target to improve strength, mobility, balance, and coordination.